UT Tyler Department of Electrical Engineering

 - Satisfactory grade point average on the student’s last four semesters of academic study and last 60 semester credit hours of upper division undergraduate or graduate courses.

-- A bachelor’s degree in an Electrical Engineering program accredited by the ABET Engineering Accreditation Commission.
-Students who have not earned such a degree will be required to complete prerequisite (leveling) coursework before starting the MSEE program as determined by the MSEE Program Administrator.
+- A bachelor’s degree in an electrical engineering program accredited by the ABET Engineering Accreditation Commission.
+Students who have not earned such a degree will be required to complete prerequisite (leveling) coursework before starting the MSEE program as determined by the MSEE orogram administrator.

 - A demonstrated proficiency in the use of the English language, both spoken and written.

-- Approval of the MSEE Program Administrator and the Chair, Department of Electrical Engineering.
+- Approval of the MSEE program administrator and the chair of the Department of Electrical Engineering.

 Anyone receiving a MSEE degree should meet some absolute minimum requirement for the engineering content of his or her educational background.
 Students who do not have a bachelor's degree in engineering from a program meeting ABET accreditation requirements must successfully complete (with a 2.5 GPA) the following fundamental courses before beginning the graduate program: